VHall1/reposit/README.md

 ## Trade-offs

+- **Money Calculations**: As rent values are provided in pence rather than pounds, this simplifies calculations and avoids precision issues with floating-point arithmetic.
+  Since fractional pennies are unlikely to be relevant, the current implementation floors any returned values derived from rent calculations.

+- **Postcode Validation**: The regex used to validate postcodes currently only checks if it follows the general validation rules, but does not check if the postcode actually exists, as this would require a more complex regex pattern, which would be hard to test and maintain.

 - **Reading CSV files**: For simplicity, the helper function reads the entire CSV file and returns its contents as an array.
 This method is sufficient for the small sample files provided.
   However, for real-world data with hundreds of thousands of rows, alternative approaches like batching or streaming may be necessary to improve performance.